MelleDijkstra/TwitterWall/README.md

 # TwitterWave

-Twitter visualization in Processing of the latest trends.
+Twitter visualization with Processing of the latest trends.

 ![Impression](twitterwave.png)